Welfare spending: United States

 In the United States, depending on the context, the term "welfare" can be used to refer to means-tested cash benefits, especially the Aid to Families with Dependent Children (AFDC) program and its successor, the Temporary Assistance for Needy Families block grants, or it can be used to refer to all means-tested programs that help individuals or families meet basic needs, including, for example, health care through Medicaid, Supplemental Security Income (SSI) benefits and food and nutrition programs (SNAP).
 It can also include social insurance programs such as unemployment insurance, Social Security, and Medicare.

 AFDC (originally called Aid to Dependent Children) was created during the Great Depression to alleviate the burden of poverty for families with children and allow widowed mothers to maintain their households.
 The New Deal employment program such as the Works Progress Administration primarily served men.
 Prior to the New Deal, anti-poverty programs were primarily operated by private charities or state or local governments; however, these programs were overwhelmed by the depth of need during the Depression.

-Until early in the year 1965, the news media conveyed the idea that only white people lived in poverty, but then black people were presented more often than white people in this plight.
-Some of the influences on this shift may have been the civil rights movement and urban riots from the mid 1960s.
-Welfare had by then shifted from being a white issue to being a black issue and during this time frame the war on poverty had already begun.
+In 1964 blacks comprised about 27% of the people in photographs in the three weekly news magazines.
+By 1967 the proportion jumped to 72%.
+Causes of the shift were the civil rights movement and urban riots from the mid-1960s.
 Subsequently, news media portrayed stereotypes of black people as lazy and undeserving and as welfare queens.
 These shifts in media presentation did not necessarily reflect a decrease in the percentage of the population living in poverty.